aditya-K93/fpinscala/README.md

 ### Scala Native

-This project supports [Scala Native](https://scala-native.org/) (version 0.5.10-SNAPSHOT), enabling ahead-of-time compilation to native binaries with instant startup time.
+This project supports [Scala Native](https://scala-native.org/) (version 0.5.9), enabling ahead-of-time compilation to native binaries with instant startup time.
 The project is tested on both JVM and Scala Native in CI.

 To compile and test with Scala Native:

+    $ sbt fpinscalaNative/compile
-    $ sbt test
+    $ sbt fpinscalaNative/test

 To create a native executable:

-    $ sbt nativeLink
+    $ sbt fpinscalaNative/nativeLink

 The native binary will be generated at `target/scala-3.3.4/fpinscala`.